privet-kitty/hypergraph-discrepancy/README.md

 Let ROTH(n) be the set of all arithmetic progressions in \[n\].
 Applying [Bansal-Dadusch-Garg algorithm](https://arxiv.org/abs/1605.02882) for Beck-Fiala problem to ROTH(n) brings a coloring with discrepancy _O(t log n)_, which is theoretically not better than random coloring.
 How good is it practically, however?

 ### Efficiency
+Each measured value is a median of 5 trials.
 ![Elapsed time](elapsed_time.png)
 ![Number of SDPs](num_steps.png)